-Always make sure that the downhaul line is always ready to release with no kinks or knots on the line and that the line always is lead into the aft locker via the hole above the release cleat.
+Always make sure that the downhaul line is always ready to release with no kinks or knots on the line.

 When beaching the Dragonfly just release the downhaul line so it goes up easier and makes less damage on the rudder.
+Or even pull the rudder fully up and use engine only.